Catel/Catel.Fody/README.md

     public static readonly PropertyData FirstNameProperty = RegisterProperty("FirstName", typeof(string));

-But if exists readonly computed properties like this one:
+But if exist a readonly computed property like this one:

     public string FullName
     {